SOFTINUX/Base/Readme.md

 ## Few Facts About SOFTINUX Base

-It is free and open source.
+- It's free and open source.
-It runs on Windows, Mac and Linux.
+- It runs on Windows, Mac and Linux.
-It is completely modular and extendable.
+- It's completely modular and extendable.
 Using the features of the underlying ExtCore framework you can easily create your own extensions to extend its functionality.

+## Table of content
 - [Basic Concepts](#basic-concepts)
 - [License](#license)
 - [Getting started](#getting-started)